 - Consider the texture of the feed.
 Again, consider your chickens when you choose the texture of your feed.
 Young chickens need a finer texture (not powder!), and older chickens prefer a coarser texture of feed.
 For chicks, anything from an ⅛ inch to a ¼ inch particle size is ideal.
 Adult chickens can handle particle sizes up to ⅜ of an inch.
 For easy reference, a particle size that is about the size of a grain of wheat is ideal.

 - The essential ingredients.
 If you've been wondering, here are ingredients a good feed should include: a type of cracked corn, a variation of a small grain like barley or wheat, and alfalfa meal.
-If you opt to go with soy in your feed, make sure to choose heat-processed soy instead of a solvent extracted soy.
+If you opt to go with soy in your feed, make sure to choose heat-processed soy instead of solvent-extracted soy.

 Once you've chosen the right feed, you've cleared the main hurdle with feeding your chickens.
 However, there are some tips and tricks that are handy to keep in mind when feeding your chickens.